Central Tri-State Tollway (I-294) Project

 The Central Tri-State Tollway is being reconstructed to increase capacity, reduce congestion and improve travel reliability.
 This work is part of the Tollway’s 15-year, $14 billion capital program, Move Illinois: The Illinois Tollway Driving the Future.
 More than 220,000 vehicles use this portion of the Tri-State Tollway daily.

 A detailed planning and refinement process is underway to complete a design concept for rebuilding the Central Tri-State Tollway (I-294).
 This process includes outreach efforts with customers, communities, businesses and partners to identify regional improvements and continue to refine the design details.
-As the Tollway moves forward with this planning process, updates on important issue areas and key project elements will continue to be posted to this page.

-The Tollway is committed to “Building Green” and minimizing the environmental impact of construction by reducing, recycling and reusing materials.
+The Tollway is committed to building green and minimizing the environmental impact of construction by reducing, recycling and reusing materials.

 In addition to reducing the cost of this work, reuse of these materials reduces the need for virgin asphalt materials and reduces energy consumption, greenhouse gases and the volume of material that would otherwise be sent to landfills.